nrebhun/nrebhun.github.io/projects.md

 and alongside Anthony Becker ([@b_cker]), the purpose of this research work is to explore the realm of Artificial Intelligence and Machine Learning, and their real-world applications.

+Currently, I am working purely with Dr. Kamalinejad on a utility which gathers data from [Rate My Professors] and tries to predict whether or not you will enjoy taking a course with a professor.
+At the moment, I am utilizing  Python, [Beautiful Soup], and [SQLite] to retrieve and store data.

 ## GameGame, the Game
 ---